-6 The regulations for federal consistency with approved state coastal programs are prescribed in 15 CFR, Part 930.
-"Energy projects" are defined under 15 CFR § 930.123(c) to mean "projects related to the siting, construction, expansion, or operation of any facility designed to explore, develop, produce, transmit or transport energy or energy resources that are subject to review by a coastal State under subparts D, E, F or I of this part."
+9 The regulations for federal consistency with approved state coastal programs are prescribed in 15 CFR 930.
+Energy projects are defined under § 930.123 Definitions as (c) The term "energy project" means projects related to the siting, construction, expansion, or operation of any facility designed to explore, develop, produce, transmit or transport energy or energy resources that are subject to review by a coastal State under subparts D, E, F or I of this part.

-7 Under the National Environmental Policy Act (NEPA), "cumulative impacts" means "the impact on the environment which results from the incremental impact of the action when added to other past, present, and reasonably foreseeable future actions regardless of what agency (Federal or non-federal) or person undertakes such actions.
-Cumulative impacts can result from individually minor but collectively significant actions taking place over a period of time."
-40 CFR § 1508.7.
+10 National Environmental Policy Act (NEPA), defining "cumulative effects" as: "the impact on the environment encompassing the environmental (ecology, biology, physical) parameters and human dimension (economic, social, etc.) which results from the incremental impact of the action when added to other past, present, and reasonably foreseeable future actions regardless of what agency (Federal or non-federal) or person undertakes such actions (40 CFR § 1508.7)."